 Invisalign Care of Trays in Case

-1. Try to wear your Invisalign trays at all times and remove them only for eating, drinking and regular oral care, including brushing and flossing.
+It's essential to wear your Invisalign trays at all times and remove them only for eating, brushing and flossing.
 Optimal tooth movement with Invisalign requires you wear your aligners for a minimum of 22hrs/per day.
+You are encouraged to track Daily-wear on the wear timer in the My Invisalign® app

 Daily care and maintenance of your Invisalign aligners